 With the smallest budget of the principal federal statistical agencies, BTS must carefully manage resources to serve the Secretary’s strategic objectives, fulfill the Bureau’s legislated mandates, and meet a growing demand for transportation statistics with useful, timely, and credible products for a diverse range of customers.
 To achieve this balance, BTS will concentrate development of new or enhanced products in its core areas of expertise (freight, commercial aviation, and transportation economics); maintain the broad range of existing products and services that are either specifically required by law or meet customer expectations; and continue to investigate new methods of data collection, processing, analysis, quality assurance, dissemination, and preservation to enhance future products and services.

-BTS currently includes the Director, Deputy Director, 6 office directors, a public affairs director, a technical director, 2 support staff, and approximately 50 statisticians, economists, and specialists in geo-spatial data, information technology, and library science.
+BTS currently includes positions for the Director, Deputy Director, Statistical Coordination team leader, 7 office directors, and approximately 50 statisticians, economists, geographers, and specialists in data science, library and information science, information technology, and transportation.

 BTS recognizes that recent adaptations to Covid-19 will affect the workplace of the future with greater dependence on remote operations.
 The ability to work from distant locations should improve recruitment of new talent, but reduced face-to-face contact will require new approaches to staff development and team cohesion.

 In order to enhance staff expertise and the working environment, BTS will:

 - Recruit recent graduates for staff openings and through the BTS fellows program to expose BTS staff to new techniques and ideas for new products.